 The certificates are delivered by the Certificates Authorities (CA).
-The process has 3 steps.
+This is a 3-step process.

 a) The generation of a Key Pair or Private Key in standard RSA 2048 bits.
 This key will be used to generate a CA Request based on it.

-b) The CA Request generated is transmitted to the CA. It contains all the information that are necessaries to the provider to deliver a certificate (Country Name 2 letters code, State or Province Full Name, Locality Name, Organization Name e.g. Company, Organization Unit Name e.g. Section, valid email address and Common Name (CN) e.g. MyDomainName.com).
+b) The CA Request generated is transmitted to the CA. It contains all the necessary information in order for the provider to deliver a certificate (Country Name 2 letters code, State or Province Full Name, Locality Name, Organization Name e.g. Company, Organization Unit Name e.g. Section, valid email address and Common Name (CN) e.g. MyDomainName.com).

-c) The Certificate authority verifies the information you transmitted and returns the certificate.
-It contains your certificate certifying your Domain name, and eventually also intermediates Certificates that are requisite to access to your certificate.
+c) The Certificate authority verifies the information you transmitted and returns the certificate, and eventually also intermediate certificates that are required to access your certificate.

 The certificate also contains the CA Reply (the validated Private Key).
 Once you have the certificate, the CA reply, its key pair (private key), and the intermediates certificates, they must be imported in the key store handled by Terminal Service Plus.